devathh/xVibe/README.md

 # xVibe - cloud messenger
 ## 👋 About
-xVibe is a secure enterprise-level messenger that ensures the confidentiality of your correspondence through a multi-level encryption system.
-All data is transmitted over a secure TLS 1.3 channel, ensuring the integrity and uninterceptability of your traffic at the network level.
+xVibe is a secure messenger that ensures the confidentiality of your correspondence.
+All data is transmitted over a secure TLS channel, ensuring the integrity and uninterceptability of your traffic at the network level.
 The Envelope Encryption architecture is used to store messages, utilizing the AES-GCM algorithm.
 Each chat is protected by a unique data encryption key (DEK), which is stored in the database only in encrypted form using a master key (KEK).
 This hierarchical model ensures that even if the storage is compromised, the data remains inaccessible without access to the managed server keys.

 ## 💻 Tech Stack